madslundt/docker-cloud-media-scripts/README.md

  - Rclone
  - UnionFS

-This gives us a total of 5 directories:
+When using encryption this gives us a total of 5 directories:
  - /cloud-encrypt: Cloud data encrypted (Mounted with Plexdrive)
  - /cloud-decrypt: Cloud data decrypted (Mounted with Rclone)
- - /local-decrypt: Local data decrypted
+ - /local-decrypt: Local data decrypted that is yet to be uploaded to the cloud
  - /chunks: Plexdrive temporary files and caching
  - /local-media: Union of decrypted cloud data and local data (Mounted with Union-FS)

+When NOT using encryption this gives us a total of 4 directories:
+ - /cloud-decrypt: Cloud data decrypted (Mounted with Plexdrive)
+ - /local-decrypt: Local data decrypted that is yet to be uploaded to the cloud
+ - /chunks: Plexdrive temporary files and caching
+ - /local-media: Union of decrypted cloud data and local data (Mounted with Union-FS)

-Cloud is mounted to a local folder (`/cloud-encrypt`).
-This folder is then decrypted and mounted to a local folder (`/cloud-decrypt`).
+All Cloud data is mounted to `/cloud-encrypt`.
+This folder is then decrypted and mounted to `/cloud-decrypt`.
+If `ENCRYPT_MEDIA` is turned off cloud data is mounted directly to `/cloud-decrypt`. d

-A local folder (`/local-decrypt`) is created to contain local media.
+A local folder (`/local-decrypt`) containing local media that is yet to be uploaded to the cloud.
-The local folder (`/local-decrypt`) and cloud folder (`/cloud-decrypt`) is then mounted to a third folder (`/local-media`) with certain permissions - local folder with Read/Write permissions and cloud folder with Read-only permissions.
+`/local-decrypt` and `/cloud-decrypt` is then mounted to a third folder (`/local-media`) with certain permissions - `/local-decrypt` with Read/Write permissions and `/cloud-decrypt` with Read-only permission.

 Everytime new media is retrieved it should be added to `/local-media`.
+By adding files to `/local-media` it is added to `/local-decrypt` because of the Read/Write permissions.
+That is why a cronjob is needed to upload local files from `/local-decrypt`.

-Sooner or later media is going to be removed from `/local-decrypt` depending on the `REMOVE_LOCAL_FILES_BASED_ON` setting.
-Media is only removed from `/local-decrypt` and still appears in `/local-media` because it would still be accessable from the cloud.
+By having a cronjob to rmlocal it will sooner or later move media from `/local-decrypt` depending on the `REMOVE_LOCAL_FILES_BASED_ON` setting.
+Media is only removed from `/local-decrypt` and still appears in `/local-media` because it is still be accessable from the cloud.

 If `REMOVE_LOCAL_FILES_BASED_ON` is set to **space** it will only remove content (if local media size has exceeded `REMOVE_LOCAL_FILES_WHEN_SPACE_EXCEEDS_GB`) starting from the oldest accessed file and will only free up atleast `FREEUP_ATLEAST_GB`.
 If **time** is set it will only remove files older than `REMOVE_LOCAL_FILES_AFTER_DAYS`.

-*Media is always uploaded to cloud before removing it locally.*
+*Media is never deleted locally before being uploaded successful to the cloud.*

 ![UML diagram](uml.png)